Letterbook/FEP/scripts/README.md

 python scripts/create_issue.py $SLUG
 ```

-creates the tracking issue and updates the fep with the information.
+creates the tracking issue and updates the FEP with the information.
-This script prints the issue url, you will need it later to add the
-link to the SocialHub discussion.
 Then run

 ```bash
 python scripts/create_readme.py
 ```

 to update the table in `README.md`.
 You are now ready to commit the
-changes to the FEP (added discussionsTo to frontmatter) and README.md,
+changes to the FEP (added `discussionsTo` to frontmatter) and README.md,
 added the new FEP.

 Run